joeyvon2434/memory-game-v2/README.md

-# memory-game-v2
+# memory-game
-This is the github deployment of the memory game react app
+A simple React based memory game to practice using React.